BlinxCrunch02/ejtos-react_budget_app/README.md

-# IBM FinalProject Budget Allocation App
+# IBM Final Project Budget Allocation App
 This is the final project of the IBM Front End Development Budgeting Allocation App